 2.6 How do I turn down the volume?

-CISSPforum is a LOUD mailing list, with an average of around 1,000 messages per month (more than 30 per day).
+At times, CISSPforum can be a LOUD mailing list with up to 3,000 messages per month.
 Other mailing lists only go up to ten.
 CISSPforum sometimes reaches eleven.

-If you don’t have the stomach or the free time to read 30-odd (sometimes very odd) messages per day, here are seven vital survival techniques:
+have the stomach or the free time to read 13-odd (sometimes very odd) messages per day, here are seven vital survival techniques: